Circle-of-Fifths/Preludio/README.md

 [Download](http://ec2-54-214-225-63.us-west-2.compute.amazonaws.com/download.html)

 **Please Note**
-You must have the Java 8 JRE (Java Runtime Environment) installed on your computer so that your computer knows how to run a .jar file.
+You must have the Java 8 JDK (Java Development Kit) installed on your computer so that your computer knows how to run the Preludio.jar file.
+This is because Preludio takes advantage of JavaFX libraries, which are not included in the base JRE runtime.
-You can download the JRE from [Oracle’s website.](http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html)
+You can download the JDK from [Oracle’s website.](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)
 Please consult Oracle’s website on [specific installation instructions for your operating system.](http://docs.oracle.com/javase/8/docs/technotes/guides/install/install_overview.html)
+Windows users will need follow extra steps in order to get their PATH variable set up for Java to be recognized by the system.
+See [here](https://docs.oracle.com/javase/8/docs/technotes/guides/install/windows_jdk_install.html#CHDEBCCJ) for more details.